aibozlak/aibozlak/README.md

 - 👋 Hi, I’m @aibozlak
-- 👀 I’m interested in Math in the life.
+- 👀 I’m like studing on Math in the life.
-- 🌱 I’m currently learning Software (Front-End Web)
+- 🌱 I’m currently learning Software (Front-End and Mobile)